Mayooonaiselol/ip_project/README.md

 [Skip to Installation](https://github.com/Mayooonaiselol/Holiday-Hype/tree/master#install)

-Holiday Hype is a electron app which also utilizes python's libraries and uses csv files to store data.
+Holiday Hype is a electron app which utilizes python's libraries and uses csv files to store data.
 It is made on the topic "hotel booking".

 We have to select a city in order to book a hotel, and then click on book hotel to book the hotel in the city we have selected and then fill the form.